kevdsouza/JOB-CENTRE-Finding-and-Searching/README.md

 Candidates Email Confirmation:
 >You CANNOT send emails from localhost server.
 So when you create a new candidate account it will not send any emails.
 So you must go to database, find that user and set ```active=1``` in order to make that account login.

+Email ME at kdkevinkd98@gmail.com for the Rest of the files.